-Hematological considerations
+Hematological considerations:

-- 1. Absolute neutrophil count (ANC) - >1,000/mm: no need for antibiotic prophylaxis.
-However, some authors suggest that antibiotic coverage (AHA recommendations) may be prescribed when the ANC is between 1,000 and 2,000/mm3.5 If infection is present or unclear, more aggressive antibiotic therapy may be indicated and should be discussed with the medical team. - <1,000/mm: defer elective dental care until the ANC rises.
+- 1. Absolute neutrophil count (ANC) - >1,000/mm3: no need for antibiotic prophylaxis.
+10 However, some authors suggest5 that antibiotic coverage (AHA recommendations) may be prescribed when the ANC is between 1,000 and 2,000/mm3.
+If infection is present or unclear, more aggressive antibiotic therapy may be indicated and should be discussed with the medical - <1,000/mm3: defer elective dental care until the ANC rises.
 In dental emergency cases, discuss antibiotic coverage beyond endocarditis prophylaxis with medical team before proceeding with treatment.
-The patient may need hospitalization for dental management. - 2.
-Platelet count - >75,000/mm: no additional support needed but be prepared to treat prolonged bleeding by using sutures, hemostatic agents, pressure packs, gelatin foams, etc. - 40,000 75,000/ mm: platelet transfusions may be considered pre- and 24 hours post-operatively - <40,000/ mm: defer care.
+The patient may need hospitalization for dental management.12 - 2.
+Platelet count^{5,10} - >75,000/mm3: no additional support needed but be prepared to treat prolonged bleeding by using sutures, hemostatic agents, pressure packs, gelatin foams, etc. - 40,000 to 75,000/mm3: platelet transfusions may be considered pre- and 24 hours post-operatively - <40,000/mm3: defer care.
 In dental emergency cases, contact physician before proceeding.
 Consider platelet transfusion and hospital admission for treatment. - 3.
 Other coagulation tests may be in order for individual patients.

-Dental procedures
+Dental procedures:

 - 1. In general terms, most oncology/hematology protocols (exclusive of HCT, which will be discussed later) are divided into phases (cycles) of chemotherapy, in addition to other therapies (radiotherapy, surgery, etc).
 The patient's blood counts normally start falling 5 to 7 days after the beginning of each cycle, staying low for approximately 14-21 days, before rising again to normal levels for a few days until the next cycle begins.
 Ideally, all dental care should be completed before cancer therapy is initiated.
-But, when that is not feasible, temporary restorations can be placed and non-acute dental treatment can be delayed until the patient's hematological status is stable, usually in the few days between treatment cycles. - 2.
-Prioritizing procedures: When all dental needs cannot be treated before cancer therapy is initiated, priorities should be infections, extractions, periodontal care (scaling, prophylaxis), and sources of tissue irritation before the treatment of carious teeth, root canal therapy for permanent teeth, and replacement of faulty restorations.
-The risk for pulpal infection and pain determine which carious lesions should be treated first.
-Incipient to small caries can be treated with fluorides and sealants until definitive care can be accomplished.
-It is also important to be aware that the signs and symptoms of periodontal disease can be decreased in immunosuppressed patients.
+But, when that is not feasible, temporary restorations can be placed and non-acute dental treatment can be delayed until the patient's hematological status is stable, usually in the few days between treatment cycles.5,8,10,11 - 2.
+Prioritizing procedures: When all dental needs cannot be treated before cancer therapy is initiated, priorities should be infections, extractions, periodontal care (eg, scaling, prophylaxis), and sources of tissue irritation before the treatment of carious teeth, root canal therapy for permanent teeth, and replacement of faulty restorations.
+10